 The E15Initiative (E15) seeks to turn these challenges into opportunities.
-The initiative engages world-class institutions and experts in defining the ideas, strategies and scenarios for how the multilateral trade system can meet the challenges and demands of the global economy and sustainable development today and in 2025.
+The initiative, jointly implemented by the International Centre for Trade and Sustainable Development (ICTSD) and the World Economic Forum (WEF), engages nine world-class institutions and over 200 experts from academia, practitioners, business, and former policy makers, in defining the ideas, strategies and scenarios for how the global trade system can meet the challenges and demands of the world economy and sustainable development today and in 2025.

 For more information on the background of the initiative, please click here.